-The holiday season is upon us, but celebrations may look slightly different in 2020 than they have in previous years.
+The holiday season is upon us, but celebrations may look a bit different now than they once did.
 While gatherings may be smaller for many of us, it doesn’t mean we can’t still enjoy deep connection and appreciation with loved ones.

 The Importance of Human Connection